mrnoisytiger/Unaudited-Blog/content/post/cuisine-and-demographics.md

 </div>
 <div class="canvas-div-xl"><canvas id="cross-race-scatterplot"></canvas></div>

 Flipping through these scatterplots, our initial suspicion is generally confirmed.
 We do indeed notice a slight negative trend among the cross race data while intra-race data shows a positive trend.
-Armed with this bit of knowledge,
+Armed with this bit of knowledge, we can extend our regressions to a multiple regression.
+Not surprisingly, we can expect that a race's restaurant percentage would vary positively with that race and negatively with all other races.

 **Note: Not yet complete**

 <script src="/js/post/cuisine-and-demographics.js" type="text/javascript"></script>